A mammogram is an X-ray of the breast. Mammography is performed to detect abnormalities or to provide a baseline reference for later comparison.

 - The test is performed by registered mammography technologists, and the X-rays are interpreted by board-certified radiologists.

 During the test

-The breast is positioned on a breast support.
-Compression is applied with a plastic paddle while X-rays are taken.
+- The breast is positioned on a breast support.
+Compression (squeezing) is applied with a plastic paddle while X-rays are taken.

 After the test

-There may be temporary skin discoloration or mild aching as a result of the compression in the breast area.
-Aspirin or ibuprofen (such as Advil) may be taken to relieve the discomfort, if you are not allergic to these medications.
+You may have temporary skin discoloration or mild aching from the compression in the breast area.
+You can take aspirin or ibuprofen (such as Advil) to relieve the discomfort, if you are not allergic to these medications.